Lyle Arnold, Ph.D. | Senior Vice President of Research & Development, Chief Scientific Officer

 Dr. Arnold is a biotechnology executive, entrepreneur, and developer of innovative technologies covering therapeutics, molecular diagnostics, and genomics.
-Dr. Arnold recently founded Aegea Biotechnologies to acquire, develop, and commercialize, next generation nucleic acid technologies.
-Dr. Arnold also serves on the board of directors of Asuragen, a rapidly emerging biotechnology company in Austin, Texas as well as on the board of Aegea.
-Previously he was VP, Research at Gen-Probe from September 2003 to October 2009.
+He has served as Sr. VP of R&D, and CSO at Biocept since 2012.
+Prior to joining Biocept, Dr. Arnold founded Aegea Biotechnologies to acquire, develop, and commercialize, next generation nucleic acid technologies.
+Dr. Arnold has served on the board of directors of numerous companies, including Asuragen, as well as, non-profit organizations, and currently serves on the board of Aegea Biotechnologies.

-He has also held senior scientific and management positions at Molecular Biosystems (co-founder), Genta, Synteni, Incyte Genomics, and Oasis Biosciences (co-founder), where he was President and Chief Scientific Officer from October 2001 to September 2003.
+He has also held senior scientific and management positions at Molecular Biosystems (co-founder), Genta, Synteni, Incyte Genomics, Oasis Biosciences (co-founder), and Gen-Probe (now Hologic).
 In addition, Dr. Arnold was a faculty member in the UCSD School of Medicine and a member of the UCSD Cancer Center.
-Dr. Arnold is an inventor or co-inventor on 36 issued U.S. patents and more than 140 issued and pending patents worldwide.
-He is the principal inventor of the chemiluminescent Hybridization Protection Assay (HPA) and associated technologies core to Gen-Probe assays that have generated more than $5B in product revenue.
+Dr. Arnold is an inventor or co-inventor on 50 issued U.S. patents and more than 160 issued and pending patents worldwide.
+He is the principal inventor of the chemiluminescent Hybridization Protection Assay (HPA) and associated technologies core to Hologic assays that generate more than $500M in product revenue annually.
+Dr. Arnold is also the inventor of the patented Switch-Blocker technology for detecting extremely rare genetic events that Biocept uses for interrogating ctDNA for cancer associated mutations.
 In addition, he has authored more than 50 scientific publications.

 Veena Singh, MD | Senior Vice President and Senior Medical Director